Merikrotti/rok_gathering_notifications/README.md

 Incomplete.
 So is this readme.

+## TODO

+Save sessions.
+Implement "farming on territory" reduction and alliance speedups after that.
+Custom timers probably aswell if I will bother.

 ## I have an issue?

 Open an issue on github and double check try to make it as comprehensive as possible.